saberamini/HadoopMultiNodeSetup/README.md

 ## Start HDFS and YARN (master only)

 We will start our daemons on our master node.
+The master will then log onto to the slave node and start the necessary deamons there through ssh.

 > start-dfs.sh